stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 on the roofs there was more selectiveness, and more evidences of the topiary art.

   The skies were almost always moist and cloudy, and sometimes I would seem to witness tremendous rains.
-Once in a while, though, there would be glimpses of the sun&mdash;which looked abnormally large&mdash;and of the moon, whose markings held a touch of difference from the normal that I could never quite fathom.
-When&mdash;very rarely&mdash;the night sky was clear to any extent, I beheld constellations which were nearly beyond recognition.
-Known outlines were sometimes approximated, but seldom duplicated; and from the position of the few groups I could recognise, I felt I must be in the earth&rsquo;s southern hemisphere, near the Tropic of Capricorn.
+Once in a while, though, there would be glimpses of the sun--which looked abnormally large--and of the moon, whose markings held a touch of difference from the normal that I could never quite fathom.
+When--very rarely--the night sky was clear to any extent, I beheld constellations which were nearly beyond recognition.
+Known outlines were sometimes approximated, but seldom duplicated; and from the position of the few groups I could recognise, I felt I must be in the earth's southern hemisphere, near the Tropic of Capricorn.
 The far horizon was always steamy and indistinct, but I could see that great jungles of unknown tree-ferns, calamites, lepidodendra, and sigillaria lay outside the city, their fantastic frondage waving mockingly in the shifting vapours.
 Now and then there would be suggestions of